castorini/docTTTTTquery/README.md

 The repo describes experiments with docTTTTTquery (sometimes written as docT5query or doc2query-T5), the latest version of the doc2query family of document expansion models.
 The basic idea is to train a model, that when given an input document, generates questions that the document might answer (or more broadly, queries for which the document might be relevant).
-These predicted questions (or queries) are then appended to the original documents, which are then indexed as before. docTTTTTquery gets its name from the use of T5 as the expansion model.
+These predicted questions (or queries) are then appended to the original documents, which are then indexed as before.
+The docTTTTTquery model gets its name from the use of T5 as the expansion model.

 The primary advantage of this approach is that expensive neural inference is pushed to _indexing time_, which means that "bag of words" queries against an inverted index built on the augmented document collection are only slightly slower (due to longer documents) &mdash; but the retrieval results are _much_ better.
 Of course, these documents can be further reranked by another neural model in a [multi-stage ranking architecture](https://arxiv.org/abs/1910.14424).

+This technique was introduced in November 2019 on MS MARCO passage retrieval task.
-The results on the [MS MARCO passage retrieval task](http://www.msmarco.org/leaders.aspx) show that docTTTTTquery is much more effective than doc2query and (almost) as effective as the best non-BERT ranking model, while increasing query latency (time to retrieve 1000 docs per query) only slightly compared to vanilla BM25:
+Results on the [leaderboard](https://microsoft.github.io/msmarco/) show that docTTTTTquery is much more effective than doc2query and (almost) as effective as the best non-BERT ranking model, while increasing query latency (time to retrieve 1000 docs per query) only slightly compared to vanilla BM25:

 MS MARCO Passage Ranking Leaderboard (Nov 30th 2019) | Eval MRR@10 | Latency
 :------------------------------------ | :------: | ------: